Curriculum – German

 Assessment

-Achieving outstanding outcomes in German – knowing and remembering even more than what is expected in a grammar school GCSE Curriculum
+Achieving outstanding outcomes in Germanknowing and remembering even more that what is expected of a grammar school KS5 curriculum.

 Cultural Capital in Year 12-13 German